HandsOnDataViz/book/transform/clean/README.md

 # Clean Up Dirty and Disorganized Data

-*By [Jack Dougherty](../../introduction/who.md), last updated March 16, 2016*
+*By [Jack Dougherty](../../introduction/who.md), last updated April 1, 2016*

-Sometimes we receive a spreadsheet with problem entries that need to be cleaned up before we can successfully upload it into a visualization tool.
+Sometimes we receive a spreadsheet with problematic data that needs to be cleaned up before we can successfully upload it into a visualization tool.

 ## Find and Replace with a blank

-A common problem with census data is that geographic names contain extra words that we wish to remove.
-For example, when downloading Connecticut county subdivisions (towns), each row appears as: Andover town, Ansonia town, etc.
+A common problem with census data is that geographic names contain unnecessary words.
+For example, when downloading Connecticut county subdivisions (towns), each row appears as:
+- Andover town
+- Ansonia town
+- Ashford town

+Our goal is to remove the word "town" from each row, to produce a clean spreadsheet that we can match with other data, like this:
+- Andover
+- Ansonia
+- Ashford

-In any spreadsheet tool, use the Find and Replace command to remove unnecessary words.
+Here's one quick solution: In any spreadsheet tool, use the Find and Replace command to remove unwanted characters.
 To follow this example, [download this sample spreadsheet](find-replace-town-geonames.csv).
 This tutorial shows screens from Excel, but other tools are very similar.

 1. Open the Find and Replace command.